vuejs/rfcs/active-rfcs/0000-router-link-scoped-slot.md

 # Drawbacks

 - Whereas it's possible to keep existing behaviour working and only expose a new behaviour with scoped slots, it will still prevent us from fixing existing issues with current implementation.
 That's why there are some breaking changes, to make things more consistent.
-- No access to the default `router-link` classes like `router-link-active` and `router-link-active-exact`.
+- No access to the default `router-link` classes like `router-link-active` and `router-link-exact-active`.

 # Alternatives